-Check-in closes 45 minutes before the departure so it is imperative that you leave yourself plenty of time to make your flight without the need to rush.
+We recommend you check-in one hour before your flight.
+Check-in closes 45 minutes before your flight departure time.
 Please allow enough time for checking-in, collecting luggage, and possibly refreshments.
 If you have any questions about time allowance, please do not hesitate to contact us.
 Penzance Helicopters cannot be held responsible for any delays, cancellations, or missed departures that may affect your onward travel.

 I am pregnant.
 Can I fly with you?

 This depends on the stage of your pregnancy at the time of your return flight:

 - From 27 weeks to 36 weeks: Please provide a valid Doctor’s or Midwife’s certificate stating you are fit to travel.

 - From 36 weeks: Please provide a valid Doctor’s or Midwife’s certificate stating you are fit to travel, issued within 7 days of departure.
 We will need to provide consent in writing to you travelling.

 - At or past due date: Please provide a valid Doctor’s or Midwife’s certificate stating you are fit to travel, issued within 24 hours of departure.
 We will need to provide consent in writing to you travelling and you must be accompanied by an escort.

 What is the size of the seats on the helicopter?